The Miranda Standard Environment

 > id x = x

-applied to a (finite or infinite) list, returns a list of its
+index applied to a (finite or infinite) list, returns a list of its

 legal subscript values, in ascending order.
 E.g. index \"hippopotamus\"